- Reference Number: HEY-893/2022

 What is a biosimilar?

-The World Health Organization (WHO) has defined a biosimilar as a drug that is similar in terms of quality, safety and effectiveness to the original licensed product.
+The World Health Organization (WHO) has defined a biosimilar as a drug that is similar in terms of quality, safety and efficacy (effectiveness) to the original licensed product.
 This means that biosimilars (such as Remsima) are allowed to have small structural differences from the original licensed product (Remicade) but this must not alter how well the drug works, how safe it is, or how the drug reacts with the body’s immune system.

 The process for manufacturing Remicade, the original infliximab, has itself altered more than thirty times since it was first introduced resulting in a cleaner drug with fewer side effects.
 Remsima has been assessed against the last versions of Remicade.